Color Drenching Interior Design - A Modern Approach to Mood

 Powder room

 Powder rooms are the classic test space.
-Small room, big impact, low commitment.
-You can use a bolder shade, a slightly higher sheen, or even wallpaper on a single surface if you want pattern without losing the drenching effect.
+Small room, big impact, lower commitment.
+You can use a bolder shade, a slightly higher sheen, or even wallpaper on a single surface if you want pattern without losing the enveloping effect.

 Kitchen

 Kitchens are possible, but tricky.
 Finishes matter more.
 Cabinets, counters, floors, and natural light can all fight your chosen hue if you do not plan them together.
-If you drench a kitchen, think hard about sheen, cleanability, and how the color behaves next to stone, tile, and whatever the window light is doing at breakfast.
+If you drench a kitchen, think hard about cleanability, undertone, and how the color behaves next to stone, tile, metal hardware, and morning light.

 Furniture In A Color Drenched Room